marc-schieferdecker/arduino-shot-counter/README.md

 * Joy-it MPU0650
 * Joy-it KY004TM

-Source code need refactoring but is working - sorry I did this quick and dirty.
+Source code will need refactoring but is working - sorry I did this quick and dirty.

 `¯\_(ツ)_/¯`